puneeth1997/finance_tracker/README.md

 # README
 # This is the finance tracker app from the Complete Ruby on Rails Developer course
-This README would normally document whatever steps are necessary to get the application up and running.
+Everthing about the finanace tracker is explained here This README would normally document whatever steps are necessary to get the application up and running.